opensearch-project/data-prepper/docs/expression_syntax.md

 - Boolean _(Supports true or false)_
 - Json Pointer _(See Json Pointer section for details)_
 - String _(Supports Valid Java String characters)_
+- Null _(Supports null check to see if a Json Pointer is present or not)_

 ### Expression String
 The String that will be parsed for evaluation.
 Expression String is the highest level of a Data Prepper Expression.
 Only supports one